-The Federal Reserve just raised rates for the third time this year.
-That’s good news for savers who have waited for higher yields.
-And it’s a relief for investors looking for ways to bump up their returns without taking on more risk than they can sleep with at night.
+The Federal Reserve just raised interest rates for the fourth time this year.
+That’s good news for savers, and it’s a relief for investors looking for ways to bump up their returns without taking on more risk than they can sleep with at night.

 But, should you buy a CD when rates are expected to rise?
 The answer to that question depends on more than the current rates climate.

 You also should consider your personal financial objectives, time horizon and risk tolerance, says Dana Twight, founder and principal of Twight Financial Education in Seattle.

 If your main objective is to add to your wealth over a long time horizon and you want to plan for higher rates, “the conventional wisdom is to shorten your maturities,” Twight says.

 That might mean buying a so-called ladder of CDs with varying maturities measured in months rather than years.
 If rates rise, this ladder could allow you to roll over your funds at higher rates as your CDs mature.
 If rates don’t rise, you’ll have sacrificed the higher return you might have received with longer maturities.
 A CD ladder calculator can help you maximize your returns.

 Either way, Twight says, investors need to lower their expectations, understanding that a slightly better return for an online bank CD instead of that for a money market account makes a substantial difference.